chengjiun/RepData_PeerAssessment1/PA1_template.md

 ```
     - The maximum steps and its corresponding interval are 206.1698 and 835 respectively.

-    - show the histogram of steps per interval.
+    - show the time series of steps per 5-mins interval.

 ```r
     StepsPerInterval <- ddply(data,.(interval),summarize,steps=mean(steps,na.rm=TRUE))